 - The adult Laughing Gull removes the eggshells from the nest after the eggs hatch.
 If the shells are not removed, a piece can become lodged on top of the slightly smaller unhatched third egg and prevent it from hatching.

-- The oldest known Laughing Gull was 22 years old when it was killed in Maine, the same state where it had been banded.
+- The oldest known Laughing Gull was at least 22 years old when it was killed in Maine, the same state where it had been banded.

 Laughing Gulls are primarily coastal gulls and are only rarely found far inland.
 Look for them along beaches, in saltmarshes, in mangroves, or on agricultural fields or landfills near the coast.
 They nest in saltmarshes, on islands including artificial ones created from dredge spoils, and on sandy beaches—the main requirements being safety from terrestrial predators.
 They form colonies up to 25,000 pairs in size, and they are occasionally joined by species such as terns, larger gulls, Black Skimmers, and American Oystercatchers.
 On migration and in winter, Laughing Gulls are found along coasts and in bays and estuaries, as well as in landfills and on lakes a little ways inland.